All posts

 27 October 2025 · 8 min read

-Few festivals in the UK have as remarkable a lineup on paper as All Points East 2026.
-Victoria Park in East London hosts a series of concert weekends in late May and early June 2026 featuring some of the most compelling names in contemporary music: Lorde, Tyler The Creator, Deftones, IDLES, and Twenty One Pilots are all confirmed for what shapes up as one of the most anticipated festival series of the year.
+Few festival series in the UK have a lineup on paper quite like All Points East 2026.
+Victoria Park in East London hosts multiple concert weekends in late May and early June 2026, with Lorde, Tyler The Creator, Deftones, IDLES, and Twenty One Pilots all confirmed for what shapes up as one of the most anticipated summer runs of the year.
+If you are planning to go without a group, our solo guide to All Points East covers how to navigate the park alone.

-All Points East is AEG Presents' major multi-weekend concert series at Victoria Park in Hackney.
-Since its launch in 2018, APE has established a reputation for intelligent booking across a wide range of genres — indie, alternative, electronic, pop, and hip-hop — presented in the open-air setting of one of East London's most beloved parks.
+All Points East is AEG Presents' multi-weekend concert series at Victoria Park in Hackney.
+Since its launch in 2018, APE has built a reputation for intelligent booking across a wide range of genres -- indie, alternative, electronic, pop, and hip-hop -- in the open-air setting of one of East London's most used and loved parks.

 The format sees multiple event days spread across two or three weekends, with each day typically anchored by a major headline act.
-Between these main event days, the park also hosts free community days under the APE umbrella.
-This structure makes All Points East something between a festival series and a major concert run — and the combination works beautifully.
+Between these main event days, the park hosts free community days under the APE umbrella.
+The structure makes All Points East something between a festival series and a major concert run, and the combination works well.

-The confirmed artists for All Points East 2026 represent an extraordinary range:
+The confirmed artists for All Points East 2026 cover an impressive range.

-Lorde — the New Zealand artist who, since releasing Pure Heroine aged 16, has produced some of the most critically acclaimed and emotionally resonant pop music of the past decade.
-Solar Power, Royals, Green Light — a Lorde headline set at Victoria Park is a genuinely rare and special occasion.
+Lorde -- the New Zealand artist who, since releasing Pure Heroine aged 16, has produced some of the most critically acclaimed pop music of the past decade.
+Solar Power, Royals, Green Light -- a Lorde headline set at Victoria Park is a genuinely rare occasion.

-Tyler The Creator — the OFWGKTA founder turned solo auteur whose albums Flower Boy, Igor, and Call Me If You Get Lost represent some of the most inventive musical work of the past decade.
-Tyler's live shows are unpredictable, theatrical, and unforgettable.
+Tyler The Creator -- the OFWGKTA founder turned solo auteur whose albums Flower Boy, Igor, and Call Me If You Get Lost represent some of the most inventive musical work of the past decade.
+Tyler's live shows are unpredictable, theatrical, and hard to forget.

 Victoria Park is a superb outdoor concert venue.
 The park has generous open space, excellent transport connections, and a proven track record of hosting large events without losing its green space character.
-The production at APE is consistently excellent — large main stage, superb sound, well-managed crowd flow.
+The production at APE is consistently excellent -- large main stage, strong sound, well-managed crowd flow.

 The Hackney surroundings are among the best in London for pre- and post-show culture.
 Bethnal Green, London Fields, and Broadway Market are all within easy reach, with independent restaurants, bars, and coffee shops that rival anywhere in the city.

 That diversity is socially interesting.
-At any APE event day, you're surrounded by people who have a specific, strong reason to be there — people who care deeply about the artist headlining.
-That shared intensity of feeling creates a particular kind of social energy: engaged, expressive, and willing to talk about why they love the music they love.
+At any APE event day, you're surrounded by people who have a specific, strong reason to be there -- people who care deeply about the artist headlining.
+That shared intensity creates a particular kind of social energy: engaged, expressive, and willing to talk about why they love the music they love.

-IDLES shows, specifically, have a culture of radical openness and communal warmth that extends into the crowd beyond the gig itself.
+IDLES shows specifically have a culture of radical openness and communal warmth that extends into the crowd beyond the gig itself.
 An IDLES show at APE would be one of the most socially open environments at any UK festival in 2026.
+This festival friendship playbook lays out how to actually start conversations in crowds like that.

 The park format helps.
-Victoria Park's layout creates natural social spaces between the stage and the perimeter — areas where people sit, eat, and talk rather than just standing in a fixed crowd.
-These intermediate spaces are where a lot of the most interesting festival social activity happens.
+Victoria Park's layout creates natural social spaces between the stage and the perimeter -- areas where people sit, eat, and talk rather than just standing in a fixed crowd.
+These intermediate spaces are where a lot of the most interesting festival social activity happens, and the etiquette for joining a stranger's group is worth a read before you try.

-FirstMove is particularly well suited to a multi-day series like All Points East, where the social potential compounds across multiple events.
+FirstMove works particularly well for a multi-day series like All Points East, where the social potential compounds across multiple events.

 VibeZones at Victoria Park let you become discoverable by other FirstMove users at each specific show.
-The audience changes day by day at APE — a Tyler The Creator VibeZone will connect you with a different crowd than a Deftones VibeZone.
-That specificity is valuable.
+The audience changes day by day at APE -- a Tyler The Creator VibeZone will connect you with a different crowd than a Deftones VibeZone.
+That specificity is useful.

 The Mutual Handshake feature works naturally across a long event day.
-You might observe someone at the support acts, see them again at the bar, and only both opt in to connect during the headliner — the unhurried timeline of an APE day makes that gradual process feel natural rather than rushed.
+You might notice someone at the support acts, see them again at the bar, and only both opt in to connect during the headliner -- the unhurried timeline of an APE day makes that gradual process feel natural rather than rushed.

 For people attending multiple APE dates, FirstMove connections made at the first show carry over to subsequent ones.
 By the second or third event day, you might have a small network of people you've met at APE who are also attending.